jessebmurray/COVID-19/README.md

 I chose the northeast and west states so that I would have more reliable sample sizes of COVID-19 cases.
 I also chose the states specifically so that the combined populations of the east coast and west coast states would be roughly equal (51 plus or minus 1 million people).

-The correlation coefficient and its corresponding p-value were calcuated for counties that had greater than 0.1 cases per 100,000 people.
+Pearson's correlation coefficient and the corresponding p-value were calculated for counties that had greater than 0.1 cases per 100,000 people.

 One of the saddest moments of making these graphs was when I updated the data and found that I had to increase the top limit of the y-axis to fit the much greater number of cases in a few of the counties.